Computer Science Undergraduate FAQs

 We will try our best to accommodate the request, but unfortunately we cannot guarantee to honour your requests.

 To obtain a form you must make an appointment with the Undergraduate Science Centre and they will assess your eligibility and discuss the procedure with you.
-You can make an appointment with USC on their web site.
-You can also contact them via e-mail: email@example.com.
+You can make an appointment with the USC site.
+You can also contact them via e-mail: email@example.com

 For CPSC 502/503, please contact the course instructor to request permission to take the course.
 CPSC 502 is for students will honours standing only (GPA of 3.3 or higher overall).
 CPSC 503 can be taken by any CPSC Major.
 For both courses, you are required to:

 - Decide a project you want to work on or at least a general area in Computer Science that you wish to study.